Disability and inclusion

-Mullaloo and Sorrento beaches have a beach wheelchair and all-terrain walker.
+• Mullaloo and Sorrento beaches have a beach wheelchair and all-terrain walker.
 These are free for use on a first come first service basis and do not require booking.
-To access either chair or walker, visit the storage locker at either beach and enter the pin code to open it.
-Please contact the City on 9400 4000 or via email for pin code.
+The locker can be opened using a Master Locksmith Access Key (MLAK) or via pin code.
+Please contact the City on 9400 4000 or email in office hours for the pin code to the storage locker.

-Hillarys Boat Harbour has two beach wheelchairs which are free for use on a first come first service basis and do not require booking.
-To access either wheelchair, visit the storage locker and enter the pin code to open it.
-Please contact the City on 9400 4000 or via email for pin code.
+• Hillarys Boat Harbour has two beach wheelchairs which are free for use on a first come first service basis and do not require booking.
+The locker can be opened using a Master Locksmith Access Key (MLAK) or via pin code.
+Please contact the City on 9400 4000 or email in office hours for the pin code to the storage locker, or after office hours call Harbour Security on 0418 959 048.
+For further information regarding terms of use, visit the Department of Transport website.

 The City thanks Mullaloo Surf Life Saving Club, Sorrento Surf Life Saving Club and Hillarys Boat Harbour for their valuable support for this important service.